 These are some of the places you'll want to keep an eye out for:

-- Shenandoah National Park –the definitive way to experience this beautiful park is by taking a cruise along the Skyline Drive, which stretches along the Blue Ridge Mountains
+- Shenandoah National Park –The definitive way to experience this beautiful park is by taking a cruise along the Skyline Drive, which stretches along the Blue Ridge Mountains.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 Best time to go on a road trip from Houston to New York